-Bryan provides technical support and guidance to staff and clients on transportation planning, traffic engineering, and transit projects.
-Previously, Bryan managed our Transportation Planning Group in our Edmonton office.
+Kent provides leadership support and guidance to staff and clients on transit systems, transportation planning, traffic engineering, intelligent transportation systems (ITS), and roadways and highways design projects.
+Previously, Kent managed our Transportation Division in our Edmonton office.

 John provides technical support and guidance to staff and clients on water resource management, stormwater management, and river engineering projects.
 Previously, John was Manager of the Water Resources Group in our BC operation.

 John is a Senior Civil Engineer with over 30 years of experience specializing in hydrology, hydraulics, stormwater management, watershed management, flood control, dyking, drainage, and river engineering.
 His experience includes planning, modelling, analysis, design, construction, and commissioning.
 He has a strong interest in best management practices for stormwater management and climate change adaptation and mitigation.
 He is a recognized specialist in flood control and use of geographical information systems to enhance project deliverables.
 He was a co-author of the Dike Design and Construction Guide, Best Management Practices for BC.

 John is a Provincial Director of the Canadian Water Resources Association and sits on the National Executive Board.